-Step 1: Register for the TaxisNet system here.
+Step 1: Register for the TaxisNet system here(link is external).
 You will be required to input your Taxpayer’s Identification Code (T.I.C) and Unique Registration Number.
 You will be issued an email to set up a PIN.

 Step 3: Enter the value for all sources of income.
 Income that is exempt from tax includes: dividends, interest, gains from the disposal of securities, rent from preserved buildings (subject to certain conditions) and lump sum from life insurance schemes.

 Step 4: Enter any relevant deductions.
 Deductible expenses include donations, expenses for the letting of buildings, subscriptions to trade unions, investments in innovative small and medium sized business and others.

 - More information can be found on this fact file(link is external).

 Step 5: Attach any supporting documents.

 Step 6: Submit the tax return.